9 Most Beautiful Cities in Europe to Add to Your Bucket List in 2026

 Insider tip: Lisbon is one of the most affordable Western European capitals for Indian travellers, and daily costs are 30–40% lower than Paris or Amsterdam.

-Suggested 10-Day Europe Itinerary Covering the Best Cities
+Suggested 10-Day Europe Itinerary Covering the Beautiful Cities in Europe

 | Day | City | Highlights |